Castle Bravo: Jetter's cycle

 The Jetter cycle is a combination of reactions involving lithium, deuterium, and tritium.
 It consumes lithium-6 and deuterium, and in two reactions (with energies of 17.6 MeV and 4.8 MeV, mediated by a neutron and tritium) it produces two alpha particles.

 The reaction would produce high-energy neutrons with 14 MeV, and its neutronicity was estimated at ≈0.885 (for a Lawson criterion of ≈1.5).

 Possible additional tritium for high-yield

-As SHRIMP, along with the RUNT I and ALARM CLOCK, were to be high-yield shots required to assure the thermonuclear "emergency capability," their fusion fuel may have been spiked with additional tritium, in the form of ^{6}LiT.
+As SHRIMP, along with the RUNT I and ALARM CLOCK, were to be high-yield shots required to assure the thermonuclear "emergency capability", their fusion fuel may have been spiked with additional tritium, in the form of ^{6}LiT.
+In this context, "emergency capability" was understood as to mean that the system would require trained scientists and engineers to use, and would "thus be in a state corresponding to the Little Boy and Fat Man bombs at their time of use in World War II."
 All of the high-energy 14 MeV neutrons would cause fission in the uranium fusion tamper wrapped around the secondary and the spark plug's plutonium rod.
 The ratio of deuterium (and tritium) atoms burned by 14 MeV neutrons spawned by the burning was expected to vary from 5:1 to 3:1, a standardization derived from Mike, while for these estimations, the ratio of 3:1 was predominantly used in ISRINEX.
 The neutronicity of the fusion reactions harnessed by the fusion tamper would dramatically increase the yield of the device.